Some of Our Favorite Movies of 2019

 Recent Comments

-- DannyM on What Toys Tell Us About the Star Wars Universe 1 hour ago

-- rotheche on The Mandalorian Earns His Signet and So Much More in Chapter 8, “Redemption” 1 hour ago
+- Flicker on Exploring the Genius of Ursula Le Guin’s Hainish Cycle 4 hours ago

+- Dan Persons on Ten WTF-Did-I-Just-Watch?
+Episodes of SFF Television 6 hours ago

-- Lisamarie on 21 Things We Loved (and 5 Things We Hated) About Star Wars: The Rise of Skywalker 2 hours ago
+- Kowalski on Star Wars: The Rise of Skywalker Is the Spiritual Successor of Return of the Jedi, for Worse and for Better 6 hours ago

-- Lisamarie on The Love Story of R2-D2 and C-3P0 Comes to a Beautiful Close in The Rise of Skywalker 2 hours ago

-- Mark981 on The Mandalorian Earns His Signet and So Much More in Chapter 8, “Redemption” 2 hours ago

-- Kowalski on The Mandalorian Earns His Signet and So Much More in Chapter 8, “Redemption” 2 hours ago

-- ryozenzuzex on More, Please!
-Five Authors We Wish Would Publish More Often 2 hours ago
+- Juanma Barranquero on More, Please!
+Five Authors We Wish Would Publish More Often 6 hours ago

+- Mr. Magic on Star Wars: The Rise of Skywalker Is the Spiritual Successor of Return of the Jedi, for Worse and for Better 7 hours ago

+- JanaJansen on Ten WTF-Did-I-Just-Watch?
+Episodes of SFF Television 7 hours ago